bayankharosheh3/Albums/README.md

 #### Creation of responsive React applications.

 #### Integration of caching of fetched data using Redux Toolkit.

-#### Efficient retrieval of previously fetched album data, reducing the need for repeated API calls.

 #### Implementation of search history functionality using Redux Toolkit.